 engineering inspection contract to cover statutory inspection requirements relevant to lifts, boilers, air receivers and fume cupboards etc.

 15.3 It is the responsibility of the Business Manager to arrange and renew insurance for the academy.
-The Education Funding Agency recommends using the Crescent Purchasing Consortium to obtain the standard insurance cover for academies (for the insurance which is reimbursed by the EFA).
+The Education and Skills Funding Agency recommends using the Crescent Purchasing Consortium to obtain the standard insurance cover for academies (for the insurance which is reimbursed by the EFA).